 - They experience extreme insecurity and lack self-confidence.

-- To survive physically and emotionally, they have to create philosophies and systems for developing a sense of power.
+- To survive physically and emotionally, they must create philosophies and systems for developing a sense of power.

-Consequently, at an early age, strategic thinking introverts felt shutdown and disempowered, which makes them preternaturally sensitive to the nuance of power within human interactions.
+Consequently, at an early age, strategic thinking introverts feel shut down and disempowered, which makes them preternaturally sensitive to the nuance of power within human interactions.

 As strategic thinking introverts evolve and grow older, they may adopt a Machiavellian perspective about life and people.
-In this vein, they do what is best for the situation as opposed to what is conventionally correct.
+In this vein, they do what is best for the situation instead of conventionally correct.

-Thus, the villainous nature characterized by INTJ personality types within entertainment highlight how diabolical they can be under certain situations.
+Thus, the villainous nature of INTJ personality types in entertainment highlights how diabolical they can be under certain situations.

 What about mainstream values and a belief in fair play?

 As they age, strategic thinking introverts observe patterns of behavior that eat away at their previous idealism.
-Their experiences and facts do not support previous perspectives.
+Their experiences and facts do not support prior perspectives.

-Although their fear does not go away, they supplement this fear with a philosophical and physical protection that appear emotionally and intellectually sound.
+Although their fear does not go away, they supplement this fear with philosophical and physical protection that appears emotionally and intellectually sound.
 Strategic thinking introverts have a high moral code, and personal experiences may redefine what they currently believe.

 Fear, Rage, and Righteousness

-Anecdotal evidence suggest that strategic thinking introverts go through a three-step process of fear, rage, and righteousness over a period of time.
+Anecdotal evidence suggests that strategic thinking introverts go through a three-step process of fear, rage, and righteousness over some time.

 As he grows, he may engage in physical activities like weight lifting and martial arts.
 Although he grows in self-confidence with the development of these skills, fear does not go away totally.

-In this context, pundits are quick to suggest that these introverts make the worst police officers, because this newfound power allows them to exert influence over people that never existed before.
-Essentially, they wreak havoc on society because they are consistently replaying past experiences of disempowerment.
+In this context, pundits quickly suggest that these introverts make the worst police officers because this newfound power allows them to exert influence over people that never existed before.
+Essentially, they wreak havoc on society because they consistently replay past disempowerment experiences.

-While this may be true in some instances, fundamentally, the intellectualism of introverts leads their decisions.
-They are still preternaturally fearful, but exorcise this fear through progressive action.
+While this may be true in some instances, the intellectualism of introverts leads their decisions.
+They are still preternaturally fearful but exorcise this fear through progressive action.
 Isn’t that what courage and bravery are made of?

 Feeling the fear of doing something, yet doing it anyway.

-The Fear, Rage, and Righteousness concept is evolutionary for strategic thinking introverts in ways that they may not be consciously aware.
-Largely operating at the subconscious level.
+The Fear, Rage, and Righteousness concept are evolutionary for strategic thinking introverts in ways they may not be consciously aware of.
+They are primarily operating at the subconscious level.

 In the end, these introverts turn crooked paths into intellectual highways.
 And like any development by great minds, the road is filled with pain that eventually leads to intellectual enlightenment.